edwardlavender/flapper/README.md

   - **[prettyGraphics](https://github.com/edwardlavender/prettyGraphics)**
-    facilitates the production of pretty, publication-quality and interactive visualisations, with a particular focus on time series.
+    facilitates the production of pretty, publication-quality and interactive visualisations, with a particular focus on time-series.
-    This makes it easy to create abacus plots, visualise time series (across factor levels, at different temporal scales and in relation to covariates), bathymetric landscapes and movement pathways in three-dimensions, and detection similarity matrices.
+    This makes it easy to create abacus plots, visualise time-series (across factor levels, at different temporal scales and in relation to covariates), bathymetric landscapes and movement pathways in three-dimensions, and detection similarity matrices.
   - **[Tools4ETS](https://github.com/edwardlavender/Tools4ETS)**
-    provides a set of general tools for ecological time series, including the definition of time categories, matching time series (e.g., detection observations with environmental covariates),
+    provides a set of general tools for ecological time-series, including the definition of time categories, matching time-series (e.g., detection observations with environmental covariates),
-    flagging independent time series and simulating time series.
+    flagging independent time-series and simulating time-series.
   - **[fvcom.tbx](https://github.com/edwardlavender/fvcom.tbx)**
-    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection time series).
+    provides tools for the integration of hydrodynamic model predictions (from the Finite Coastal Ocean Volume Model) with ecological datasets (e.g., detection time-series).
 This facilitates the inclusion of hydrodynamic model predictions as covariates in movement models and the validation of hydrodynamic model predictions with movement datasets or data collected from static acoustic